Daedalus-op/Daedalus-op/src/content/posts/Hardware Acceleration/Hardware acceleration on an FPGA.md

   - FPGA
   - AI
 category: Projects
-draft: false
+draft: true
 description: A project on FPGA acceleration for AI applications
 ---
 # Abstract
 This is a post to document our project on an FPGA board.
 We are going to use an FPGA board to accelerate the training of a KNN ML model.<br>
 # Progress
 1. [ ] Research
-	- [ ] KRIA KR260 Robotics Starter Kit
+	- [x] KRIA KR260 Robotics Starter Kit
 	- [ ] hls4ml python package
 	- [ ] QKeras (supported by hls4ml)
-	- [ ] Under the working of KNNs
+	- [x] Under the hood working of KNNs
-	- [ ] Parts for optimization in a KNN model
+	- [x] Parts for optimization in a KNN model
 2. [ ] Coding
 3. [ ] Testing
 4. [ ] Application